L23P/repo-template-python/README.md

 For guidance on structuring your README effectively, see [docs/README_FORMAT.md](docs/README_FORMAT.md).

+## Automated releases

+This template supports automated versioning and GitHub Releases via `python-semantic-release` when you enable the included workflow.
+Releases are determined by commit messages following [Conventional Commits](https://www.conventionalcommits.org/):

+- `fix:` → patch release
+- `feat:` → minor release
+- `feat!:` or `BREAKING CHANGE:` → major release

+On push to `main`, the workflow:
+1. Calculates the next version from commit history
+2. Updates `pyproject.toml` and `src/.../__init__.py` versions
+3. Updates `CHANGELOG.md`
+4. Creates a Git tag and GitHub Release

 ## License

 This template is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.